ToshioCP/Gtk4-tutorial/gfm/sec10.md

 Now we have three source files, `tfetextview.c`, `tfe.c` and `tfe3.ui`.
 The `3` of `tfe3.ui` is like a version number.
 Managing version with filenames is one possible idea but it also has a problem.
-You need to rewrite filename in each version and it affects to contents of source files that refer to filenames.
+You need to rename files in each version, and this affects the contents of source files that refer to those filenames.
 So, we should take `3` away from the filename.

 In `tfe.c` the function `tfe_text_view_new` is invoked to create a TfeTextView instance.
 But it is defined in `tfetextview.c`, not `tfe.c`.
-The lack of the declaration (not definition) of `tfe_text_view_new` makes an error when `tfe.c` is compiled.
+The absence of a declaration (not definition) of `tfe_text_view_new` will cause a compilation error when `tfe.c` is compiled.
 The declaration is necessary in `tfe.c`.
 That public information is usually written in header files.
 These have a `.h` suffix like `tfetextview.h`.